Mitchell Starc: 2015

 Starc finished the 2015 calendar year by playing in Australia's Test series against New Zealand.
 During the first match of the series, he threw the ball at batsman Mark Craig in frustration.
-Craig had hit two fours off of Starc's bowling, then blocked the next ball back to Starc.
+Craig had hit two fours off Starc's bowling, then blocked the next ball back to Starc.
 Starc threw the ball back at Craig, but it missed him and ran away for four overthrows.
 Starc was fined 50% of his match fee for the incident.
 In the second Test match, Starc bowled the fastest ball recorded in Test cricket, with the broadcaster's speed gun measuring it at 160.4 km/h.
 Due to flat pitches in both of these matches, Starc had a heavy workload, and in the second Test bowled more overs than he'd ever bowled in a Test match before.
 Starc again required cortisone injections after this match.
 The heavy workload and his ankle caught up with him in the final match of the series, the inaugural day-night Test match at Adelaide Oval, when he had to leave the field on the first day due to a stress fracture in his foot.
 The injury meant he couldn't play in Australia's subsequent series against the West Indies, but it didn't require surgery.
 Starc initially intended to delay surgery for his ankle spurs until after Australia's tour of New Zealand and the 2016 World Twenty20, but after meeting with specialists it was determined that it was best for him to have the surgery, making him unavailable for both of these events.
 Despite all of his injury troubles, Starc finished 2015 as the best-performing bowler of the year in international cricket.
 His 46 wickets in Test matches and 41 wickets in ODIs made him the leading wicket-taker in international cricket.